Skip To Main Content

 is the theme for the 2022-23 academic year.

-This year, our learning theme series kicked off with a visit from U.S. Rep. Jim McGovern of Massachusetts’ 2nd Congressional District, chair of the House Rules Committee.
+This year, our learning theme series kicked off with a visit from U.S. Rep. Jim McGovern of Massachusetts’ 2nd Congressional District.
 McGovern, who has focused on human rights and food insecurity during his time in Congress, spoke about the importance of public service and connected with students about the issues that are important to them.

-In November, Larry Spotted Crow Mann, author and citizen of the Nipmuc Tribe, shared about his work around cultural and environmental awareness, spirituality, and youth sobriety in the indigenous community.
-A traditional storyteller, tribal musician, and cultural educator, Mann is co-director of the Ohketeau (“place to grow”) Cultural Center in Ashfield, Massachusetts, which offers interdisciplinary education through workshops, dance, music, and art.
+In November, Larry Spotted Crow Mann, author and citizen of the Nipmuc Tribe, spoke about his work on cultural and environmental awareness, spirituality, and youth sobriety in the indigenous community.
+A traditional storyteller, tribal musician, and cultural educator, Mann is co-director of the Ohketeau (“place to grow”) Cultural Center in Ashfield, Massachusetts.
 In 2021, he received the NAACP’s Indigenous Peoples Award.
-“The most important thing you can learn about Native people is that they are still here — a living presence” Mann said.